DannyQuah/DannyQuah.github.io/_posts/2025-09-13-Economic-Development-Capacity-Building.md

 documentclass: extarticle
 fontsize: 14pt
 output: pdf_document
-title: 2025-09-13-Economic-Development-Capacity-Building
+title: "How Economic Development Can Be More Than Just Capacity Building"

 ---
-### How can economic development be more than just capacity building?
+### How Economic Development Can Be More Than Just Capacity Building

 by
 Danny Quah